syvaidya/openstego/README.md

 To add a new plugin, the following abstract class must be implemented:

-`net.sourceforge.openstego.OpenStegoPlugin`
+`com.openstego.desktop.OpenStegoPlugin`

 Read the API documentation for the details of the methods to be implemented.
 In addition, the following utility class can be used to handle multilingual string labels for the plugin:

-`net.sourceforge.openstego.util.LabelUtil`
+`com.openstego.desktop.util.LabelUtil`

 A new namespace should be added to `LabelUtil` class for each new plugin.
 Same namespace can also be used for exception messages while throwing `OpenStegoException`.

 After implementing the plugin classes, create new file named `OpenStegoPlugins.external` and put the fully qualified name of the class which implements `OpenStegoPlugin` in the file.
 Make sure that this file is put directly under the CLASSPATH while invoking the application.

-Please refer to the `net.sourceforge.openstego.plugin.lsb` package sources for sample plugin implementation.
+Please refer to the `com.openstego.desktop.plugin.lsb` package sources for sample plugin implementation.

 ### Author